CalestialAshley35/bf-interpreter/README.md

 # Format a Brainfuck program
 ./interpreter bf format example.bf

+# Warning for a Brainfuck program
+./interpreter bf warning hello.bf
 ```

 ## Latest Version

-The latest version of the Brainfuck Interpreter is **v2.3.0**, which includes the following updates:
+The latest version of the Brainfuck Interpreter is **v2.5.4**, which includes the following updates:

-- Added benchmark mode
-- Added performance optimization (-03)
+- Added More Performance Metrics to `benchmark` command
-- Added code formatting feature
+- Added `warning` command

 ## Contribution